danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_1.markdown

 #Same as above, but =0 turns IP forwarding off.
 Use this command when you are done with your operation.
 {% endhighlight %}

-The next function can not simply be be added with a copy paste.
+The next function cannot simply be added with a copy paste.
 You will need to look at the second command and change myuser:myuser to whatever your active username is.

 {% highlight ruby %}
 function mv_pcap ()